advance100/doc_webpack/hot-module-replacement.md

 ## API

-If HCR is enabled for a module `module.hot` is an object containing these properties:
+If HMR is enabled for a module `module.hot` is an object containing these properties:

 ### `accept(dependencies: string[], callback: (updatedDependencies) => void) => void`